 - The amount proposed to be paid to each claimant,

-- The new date scheduled for the passing of legal title.
+- The new date scheduled for the passing of the legal title.

 - The date on or before which distribution will be made to claimants (no more than five days after the new date specified for the passing of legal title).

-The statute provides a distribution scheme that sets forth priorities of various types of creditors.
-Thus, some types of creditors may get paid in full, and others may share pro rata share of the balance remaining (or receive nothing at all).
+The statute provides a distribution scheme that sets forth the priorities of various types of creditors.
+Thus, some types of creditors may get paid in full, and others may share pro-rata share of the balance remaining (or receive nothing at all).

 Noncompliance with the Act